sloul1/arduino_based_solar_tracker/README.md

 # Arduino based dual axis solar tracker ☀️

-This Arduino nano based project uses light depended resistors to control and turn two servomotors to brightest light source.
+This Arduino nano based project uses light depended resistors to control and turn two servomotors to the brightest light source.

 ## LDRs and resistors